eddmann/our-wedding-website/README.md

 Unit tests (ala [Unit of behaviour](https://vimeo.com/68375232)) which use the public API exposed by the Commands and Query services to assert correctness.
 These are isolated from any infrastructural concerns (via test doubles) and exercise the core business logic/behaviour that the application provides.
 This level provides us with the greatest balance between asserting that the current implementation achieves the desired behaviour, whilst not being over-coupled to the implementation causing the test to become brittle.
-Depending only on the public API within these tests allows us to refactor the underlying domain implementation going forward whilst keeping the tests intact.
+Depending only on the public API within these tests allows us to refactor the underlying _Domain_ implementation going forward whilst keeping the tests intact.
 As such, it is desired to have the most amount of testing at this level.

 **Infrastructure**